Introduction

 Addiction comes at a great cost.
 It affects not only the person facing substance use disorder but also their team and company.
 The effects can be seen in many ways.
 Careers can be damaged, relationships can suffer, and team work can slow down.
 Tasks get delayed, deadlines are missed, and the quality of work declines.
 This can hurt the client and the company's reputation too.

 Addiction doesn't only affect work life; it also harms personal relationships.
-Substance abuse can cause family problems, lead to loneliness, and worsen both physical and mental health.
+Experts working at Nasal System Development Services say that substance abuse can cause family problems, lead to loneliness, and worsen both physical and mental health.
 It is important to see how addiction affects us.
 Seeking help quickly can lessen the damage and create a supportive environment for recovery.

 Personal Health and Career Implications